 The flight into Bhutan is not for the faint of heart since Paro airport is known as one of the most dangerous airports in the world to land.
 I promise it’s worth the trek to get there.
 So grab your passport and your valium, and book to visit sooner rather than later.
 Read about our trip here.

 I have a hard time putting into words what it was like to sit at the top of Machu Picchu overlooking the valley.
-This is truly one of the best travel experiences we have ever had.
+This is truly one of the most spiritual travel experiences we have experienced.
 You have to see it and feel it for yourself, and is a must for any traveler’s ‘bucket list.’
 Our pictures do not even compare to what we saw, but more importantly what we felt as we sat in this sacred place.

 The many temples and ecosystems held spiritual significance for the Inca.
 Trying to comprehend how the Incas created such a large city in this beautiful remote location out of stone without use of tools, wheels, or animals to lift and carry the large heavy stones, is simply mind-blowing.
 Read about our experience here.

-Cambodia is a special place, filled with culture and history.
+Cambodia is one of our best places to travel as it’s filled with culture and history .
 Siem Reap is definitely one of the most incredible places we have ever visited and would highly recommend the drive from Phnom Penh to Siem Reap.
 Siem Reap is home to the breathtakingly beautiful Angkor Wat Temple Complex.

 This wonder of the world has been on our ‘bucket list’ for years and to marvel at the majesty of the buildings created by ancient civilizations without the tools we have today is simply mind-blowing.
 Each temple is unique and beautiful, and the Angkor Wat sunrise is one of the most beautiful things you will ever see.
 Read about our trip here.